Slight the scent of wax-polished leather,

 Girls command horses, fifteen hands high,

-their skin-tight jodhpurs make grown men sigh:
+skin-tight jodhpurs make most males sigh:

 blond-hair, blush cheeks, such snug jackets;

-wild eyed horses rear, what neighing racket!
+wild-eyed horses rear, crazy neighing racket!

-Pony club teens, reckless joy riders,
+Pony club teens, such reckless joy riders,

-luck or providence protection providers,
+luck or providence their protection-providers,

 challenge, not safety, taken into account.